mandober/debrief.math/500-type-theory/510-mltt/judgmental-structure.md

 Each presupposition expresses a pair of invariants on a form of judgment.
 Using the form of judgment `Γ ⊢ a : A` as an example, these two invariants are

 1. If you can derive   `Γ ⊢ a : A`
-   then you can derive `Γ ⊢ A 𝑡𝑦𝑝𝑒`.
+   then you can derive `Γ ⊢ A Type`

 2. If you can derive   `Γ ⊢ a : A`
-   and you can derive  `Γ ⊢ A ≡ B 𝑡𝑦𝑝𝑒`, then you must
+   and you can derive  `Γ ⊢ A ≡ B Type`, then you must
-   be able to derive   `Γ ⊢ a : B`.
+   be able to derive   `Γ ⊢ a : B`